 So you can’t do it:

 let name:String = 101

 Why not?
 Because the value 101 is an integer number, not a string!
-Additionally, constant is of type String.
+Additionally, the constant is of type String.
 So you can’t assign it to a name.
 Moreover, String constants can only have strings assigned to them.

-Furthermore, Swift is a strong-typed programming language, which means that each variable must have a type, which cannot be modified after it is declared.
+Furthermore, Swift is a strong-typed programming language, which means that each swift variable must have a type, which cannot be modified after it is declared.
 It’s also type-safe, which means the Swift programming language will prevent you from making mistakes like assigning 42 to a String variable.

 - Int for integer numbers.
 For example: 42